Christmas in Mexico – Navidad

 “Las Posadas” are a series of nine nightly celebrations that start on December 16 and end on December 24 (Noche Buena).
 Each evening a procession of people walks down the street, usually with candles and statues (figures of Jesus and/or Mary and/or popular saints).
 As they walk they sing Christmas songs (villancicos navideños), sometimes stopping for a prayer or a religious reading/commentary.

-The Posada represents the biblical account of Joseph and Mary looking for a place to spend the night.
+The Posada represents the traditional story of Joseph and Mary looking for a place to spend the night.
 The procession arrives at a designated house and a song begins that alternates between those inside and those outside.
 The song ends as everyone goes into the house.
 (We have created our own “Bible friendly” version of this song here.)
 Inside there is food and a traditional fruit punch, consisting of sugar cane, prunes, guava, cinnamon sticks, and a little round fruit called “tejocote.”

 Each evening there is also the traditional breaking of a piñata (usually several), as well as the giving of an “aguinaldo” (a bag filled with nuts, fruits and candy) to each person.
 On the last night there is one additional custom.
 A special doll that represents the baby Jesus is placed in a crib (usually in a nativity scene) and people quietly sing lullabies to lull it to sleep.
 Each year a woman is put in charge of taking care of this doll until the next Christmas.
 Many people here think that the doll has special powers and is almost like a real live baby.